Working with healthcare students and young professionals to develop our healthcare leaders of the future.

 Funding, Resources and Declarations of Interest

-The Healthcare Leadership Academy is a CIC registered social enterprise.
+he Healthcare Leadership Academy is a CIC registered social enterprise.
 Any donations or income generated is reinvested in promoting leadership in healthcare.
 This is primarily through supporting the scholars on the flagship annual course.
 Scholars do not pay to undertake the programme.
+The programme leads to ILM7 qualifications with resulting recognition from the Institute of Leadership and Management.
+It is the responsibility of the individual scholar to fund their annual subscription to maintain their ability to use the postnominals and to retain access to the training and CPD materials provided by both The HLA and ILM.
 The scholars fund their own travel in two exceptions.
 The Norwegian Medical Association sponsored (by paying the travel costs) 1 scholar to attend the first cohort, and sponsored 2 scholars to attend the second cohort.
 The Association of Surgeons in Training (ASiT) sponsor 1 scholars’ travel expenses in the second cohort.

 The Healthcare Leadership Academy is grateful for the enormous amount of time and effort that is dedicated and donated by all the volunteers on the faculty, all the scholars who form the community and all the organisations that support the HLA.